 - Incorporating Both Distributional and Relational Semantics in Word Representations

-Daniel Fried, Kevin Duh
+Daniel Fried and Kevin Duh

 - Analyzing the Language of Food on Social Media

-IEEE BigData, 2014
+IEEE BigData, 2014.

 - Maps of Computer Science

-Daniel Fried, Stephen Kobourov
+Daniel Fried and Stephen Kobourov

 - Predicting Parallelization of Sequential Programs Using Supervised Learning